18F/CAMD-resources/PHASES.md

 - If any of you can take trainings, such as the scrum master certification training, now is a great time to do so.

 #### Continue using RevAMPD
 - Continue using RevAMPD as a sandbox to learn and master user centered, agile, product driven tech principles.
-Use the RevAMPD site to prototype in small increments (aka 'cupcake'model) to validate your hypothesis and desired outcomes.
+Use the RevAMPD site to prototype in small increments (aka 'cupcake' model) to validate your hypothesis and desired outcomes.

+#### Observe your users interacting with your product
+- During the pre-award phase, observe your users as they interact with your product(s) currently to refine and identify their pains and needs.
+This will allow for you to revise your value proposition canvas, personas and other user research frameworks and also cultivate interaction with your users and looping them into your product development process.

 #### Study Materials
 The CAMD product team has discussed holding a weekly study/discussion group.
 Here are a few materials that we recommend you read and discuss together: